roland-schmitz/CookingBook.swiftpm/README.md

 # CookingBook.swiftpm

-Sample with programmatical controlled nested navigation in SwiftUI
+Sample with programmatically controlled nested navigation in SwiftUI

 This sample uses a NavigationView with nested NavigationLink to first navigate to a recipe category (Starters, Main Dishes, Desserts) and than navigate to a specitic category.